AlchemyMomentum/wellness-blog/_posts/2015-08-26-juice-plus.md

-This  is my initial blog for wellness; my long term wellness goal is to be a Wellness Entrepreneur.
+<p>This  is my initial blog for wellness; my long term wellness goal is to be a Wellness Entrepreneur.

 I am building a wellness event on Eventbrite; I am also looking to build meaningful relations to futurer my buisness in technology, wellness and juice plus +.
 Hope to see you at the event.
-Errin
+Errin </p>

   <div>